Noa123715/surgical-data-app/README.md

 - returnToLandingPage - Verifies that the "return to choose another date" button works correctly.

+# Assumptions
+During the development of this application, several assumptions were made to calculate the metrics accurately:

+- Active Days Calculation: Since there is no information available for every day in the month, only active days are considered for calculating the monthly average.

+- Uniform Staff Categories: There are no distinctions between team members (e.g., nurses, analysts), so the calculation is based on the total team without specific categorization.

+- Integer Values: Since there are no partial team members, the final calculation of the daily team size or the monthly average team size is rounded down.

+- Total Time Calculation: The total time is calculated from the earliest documented activity in the room to the latest documented activity in the analysis room on the same day.

 ## Screenshots
 - Entering the website:
   <img src="https://github.com/noa123715/surgical-data-app/blob/main/screenshots/landingPage.png"> <br><br>